Ensembl/mysql4mirror/README.md

 # Testing status and support

 These scripts have been tested with `ensembl_help_28` and `homo_sapiens_core_40_36b`.
 Should you encounter a problem with running these scripts then [contact Ensembl helpdesk or our developers mailing list](https://www.ensembl.org/info/about/contact/index.html).

-# TODO

-1. Load missing databases (24-28) to FTP
-2. Add databases to dblookup.json and publish